A massive list of 20 must-sees and tourist attractions in Peru. Plan your perfect trip.

 8) Huacachina Oasis

 Peru has so many facets and the endless sand dunes around Huacachina are one of them.
 Why should you visit?
 The tiny oasis is beautiful beyond belief and will make you feel like you were in the middle of Sahara and not in South America.
 It is also a hot spot for those who wanted to try out sandboarding or dune buggy riding.
 It’s a fun day trip option if you are visiting the Nazca Lines.

 9) Inca trail to Machu Picchu

 The Inca trail is the most famous approach to Machu Picchu and one of the most popular activities in Peru for tourists.
 This is the very trek the Inca ones used themselves to enter the lonely citadel.
-You will need a ticket to do the Inca trail and an official tour agency to accompany you.
+You will need a ticket to do the Inca trail and an official tour company to accompany you.
 The 4-day Inca trail will let you pass many other spectacular Inca ruins.
 Only recommended during the dry season.

 Tipón is one of the lesser-known Inca sites in Peru.
 But it is also one of the most beautiful ones.
 Tipón might be best explained as a ritual water garden.
 Kilometers of water channels intersect carefully laid out terraces.
 If you want to know more about this amazing place, do read my guide to Tipon (video included).

 11) Floating islands of Lake Titicaca & the Uros people

 Lake Titicaca should definitely be on your list of things to see in Peru.
 On the highest commercially navigable lake in the world (3.812 meters above sea level!), you have the chance to meet the Uros people.
 This indigenous group lives on artificial islands built from the local reeds.
 For me, these remote islands are one of Peru’s most fascinating landmarks.
 Want to know more?
 Do read about my stay on one of the floating reed islands.

 12) Taquile Island